 Naturally, these smells won’t be too appealing to human noses either, so don’t be shy about liberally applying some air freshener around the house!

-If homemade remedies aren’t your cup of tea, you will able to pick up commercial and pet-safe anti-chewing sprays from major pet stores that perform the same task.
+If homemade remedies aren’t your cup of tea, you will able to pick up commercial and pet-safe anti-chewing sprays from major pet stores that perform the same deterrent function.

-How to Stop a Dog from Chewing on Wood Trim
+How to Stop a Dog from Chewing Wood Trim

 Wood trim is arguably the most unsightly target for a dog chewing frenzy, and often a popular one.
 If your dog is prone to munching away on the frames around your doors or windows, follow some of the steps above to deter any nibbling.